Front Page: Tieto Traficom

 Menu

 This situation overview provides information on airspace infringements.
 The information is produced by the Finnish Transport and Communications Agency Traficom and updated in English annually.
-In Finnish the information is updated four times a year.
+In Finnish the information is updated twice a year.

 N.B: For most up-to-date information on airspace infringements, change language selection to Finnish.